2024 OFFICIAL RULES

-Off limits period for all NewJen Bass Pro/Am tournaments will be the three (3) consecutive days prior to the two (2) day practice period, unless otherwise notified by NewJen Bass.
+Off limits period for all NewJen Bass Pro/Am regular season tournaments will start the Monday preceding the event, this includes: two (2) consecutive days of off limits (Monday & Tuesday) prior to the three (3) day (Wednesday-Friday) official practice period, with the tournament days on Saturday and Sunday.
+The Tournament of Champions has its own separate Off Limits restrictions. unless otherwise notified by NewJen Bass.
 The participant must know and observe these dates.
 During the off-limits period, the official practice period, and the tournament, a participant may not have the assistance or advice of anyone for the purposes of locating or catching bass, nor enter the tournament waters with anyone who has been on the tournament waters during the off-limits period including, but not limited to, a professional guide, state or federal wildlife agency employee, or any other person deemed an “expert“ by the Tournament Director, unless they are a participant in the NewJen Bass Pro/Am tournament.
 In addition, flying over tournament waters, the use of drones and/or binoculars (or any non-prescription sight enhancing devices) during the off-limits period, official practice and competition, is also not allowed.

 8. INFORMATION SHARING: